BEST MOVIES ABOUT MAGIC AND MAGICIANS OF ALL TIME

 2013 | Dir.
 Don Scardino

 So, what do you think?
-What magic films have you seen that you feel should be included on the list?
+What magic movies have you seen that you feel should be included on the list?
 Do you also feel that there have not been enough quality films about magic?
 Would you like to see more serious films like The Prestige, more humorous and satirical magic films like The Incredible Burt Wonderstone, or more fantastical movies like Hugo being made today?
-Are you yearning for Terror Train 2 and the return of Copperfield’s butterfly lapel shirt?
+Are you yearning for Terror Train 2 and the return of Copperfield's butterfly lapel shirt?
+Or do you prefer magic shows on tv?
 Write us and let us know!